TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed Design.md

 ## Overview of Proposed Solution

 The proposed Power Unit utilizes a DFRobot Raspberry Pi 5 UPS HAT (SKU: FIT0992) integrated with the Raspberry Pi 5, providing hybrid power management with seamless AC-to-battery failover [3].
 A standard 5V/5A Raspberry Pi wall charger connects to a Pi Switch (for remote power control), which feeds into the UPS.
-The UPS houses four JESSPOW NiMH AA rechargeable batteries (1.2V/2800mAh each, configured in series-parallel for ~5V nominal output), delivering regulated 5V to the Pi and peripherals via USB-C/PD outputs [16].
+The UPS houses four JESSPOW NiMH AA rechargeable batteries (3.7V 3300mAh each, configured for ~5V nominal output), delivering regulated 5V to the Pi and peripherals via USB-C/PD outputs [16].
 A step-up converter (integrated in the UPS or added externally) provides the 12V rail for TMC2209 stepper drivers.
 The MOSFET load (from Control Unit) draws from the 5V rail.
 Sleep mode is implemented via Pi GPIO signaling to the UPS, reducing draw by disabling unused outputs.
 This solution meets runtime specs (estimated 2.5+ hours at 10W), complies with safety standards through built-in protections, and ensures modularity for upgrades, all within budget constraints.

 ## Interface with Other Subsystems